nkstephe/eas503/week1/readme.md

 - Functions remove duplicated code
 - Functions can call other functions
 - Functions can OPTIONALLY take parameters or inputs that they can use inside the function
+- Functions may be called a routine, subroutine, subprogram, or procedure

 ### Built-in functions
 - `abs(-9)` -- `-9` is the input argument.
 Arguments appear between the parenthesis after the function name